or Careviz Launch Story

 So, we proposed to cut from the MVP version of our health app:

 - Shopping Cart as a feature, and replace it with just List of Items Screen and Item Details Screen.

 So, we proposed to keep just the possibility to input all points from the server-side.
 It is better to keep just pictures, texts, reviews, and feedback.
 But once a user clicks on “Add to Cart” or “Leave a Review” we would show “Coming soon”.
-Such a Lean Startup approach allows saving a lot of funds on implementation of:
+Such a Lean Startup approach allows for saving a lot of funds on the implementation of:

 – payment methods;